 Italy is the world leader in many fields such as culinary arts, interior design, fashion, robotics, graphic design, furniture design, manufacturing tools, shipbuilding, space engineering, construction machinery, and transportation equipment, etc.

-5. Career Options and Jobs After Learning Italian in India
+5. Career and Jobs After Learning Italian language in India

 After learning the language, you can find many Italian language jobs in Delhi, Mumbai, Pune, Noida, Bangalore, Chennai, Gurgaon, Hyderabad and other parts of the country.
-Many international and Indian companies such as Accenture, Amazon, TCS, Infosys, are always looking for staff with a command of the Italian language.
+Many international and Indian companies such as Accenture, Amazon, TCS, Infosys, are always looking for staff with a command of the Italian language in India.

 Thanks to globalization, outsourcing, and offshore, there are enough job opportunities in many MNC, BPO, and KPO in many sectors.
 If you want to make your career in the Italian language in India, the prospect looks promising.

 These days, the ability to speak the language is not only required as primary skills but occasionally as a secondary skill as well.
 The scope of the Italian language in India is increasing year after year.
 If you want to make your career in this beautiful language, then go ahead.
-Future of Italian language looks bright.
+The future of Italian looks bright.

 6. Delightful and exquisite Italian cuisine